“I’m not the perfect mom, but I can be good enough.”

 Somewhere in the mess and the chaos I internally threw my hands up and cried out to the Lord:

 And, quietly, in His still small voice, the Truth rang out in my heart:

 Don’t strive to be perfect for all of them.
 Just seek to be good enough and leave the rest to me.
 Don’t try to be a perfect mom…Just be good enough.”

 Huh.
 Good enough.
 What in the world does that mean?!

 The words were like a foreign language to me.

-The journey has been long and hard, and eye-opening, and humbling, and I certainly cannot with any final declaration state that I HAVE ARRIVED, but I can tell you, my word, there is so much blessing in the good enough.
+The journey has been long and hard, eye-opening and humbling, and I certainly cannot with any final declaration state that I HAVE ARRIVED, but I can tell you, my word, there is so much blessing in the good enough.

-We experience immense freedom when we expect for God alone to be perfect.
+We experience immense freedom when we expect God alone to be perfect.

 Let’s just say motherhood has been a growing experience for me…but I digress.

-So, it went against everything I knew.
-Ironically, I learned that it is not my job to keep everyone around me happy ALL THE TIME.
-Rather I need to do my best, be good enough, and leave the rest up to God.
+So, this lesson that God was teaching me went against everything I knew.
+Ironically, He challenged me that it is not my job to keep everyone around me happy ALL THE TIME.
+Rather I need to do my best, be good enough, and leave the rest up to Him.